Helmikalle/ankka-palvelin/README.md

 3.If there's no given time it will post the current time automatically.

-4.When adding new sighting, backend automatically generates id-field for sightings.
-Id is replaced in server if it is provided in POST-request body.
+4.Id is replaced in server if it is provided in POST-request body.